-The college takes this occasion every year to review and update the Emergency Action Plan, test the college emergency notification system-CCAlert, and practice: what to do in an earthquake, safe evacuation, activate the ICS, establish an EOC, and build on "best practices" and lessons learned.
+The college takes this occasion every year to review and update the Emergency Action Plan, test the college phone and emergency notification system-CCAlert, and practice: what to do in an earthquake, safe evacuation, and build on "best practices" and lessons learned.

-"Regular and frequent emergency response training provided to all our key operational and support staff ensures we are prepared to address any emergency," states Safety Manager John Daly.
+"Regular and frequent emergency response training provided to all our key operational and support staff ensures we are prepared to address any emergency," states Safety Coordinator Paul Wheeler.
 "Practice makes preparedness and the Great ShakeOut allows us to practice to reduce chaos and confusion during an actual emergency."

 Extensive information is available for the public at www.ShakeOut.org/California.